KickedDroid/blendnet/README.md

 *== Under heavy construction ==*

-A customizable render node for blender using `iroh-net` under the hood.
+A customizable distributed render swarm for blender using `iroh-net` under the hood.

 In Progress:
 - Custom Config files